 - Is there a requirement as to how much insurance truck drivers must have?

-Responsibility for a truck accident lies with the driver who made the mistake which caused the accident.
+Responsibility for a truck accident lies with the driver who made the mistake which caused the crash.
 Maryland law defines what drivers, namely car or truck drivers, may do on the roadway.
 Often in car accident cases, Maryland law reflects your intuitive responsibility of who is at fault.
 In truck accident cases, there are specifics about the crash that are particular to truck accident cases and that make determining liability a bit more nuanced.

-Still, the biggest battle in truck accident cases is over damages.
+Still, the most significant battle in truck accident cases is over damages.
 Trucking companies and their insurance companies and lawyers want to take advantage of you in these cases.
 They want to pay you far less than your claim is worth.
 At Miller & Zois, we have had cases referred to us by inexperienced lawyers where the offer was multiplied by ten just after we entered the case.
 The reality is that there is a small universe of truck accident lawyers who regularly handle these cases; just like there is a small universe of lawyers defending these claims.
 We all know each other.
 If your lawyer has the respect of the trucking company and its lawyers, there will be an impact on how they value your claim.
 There is no question that the best truck accident lawyers are going to get more for their clients in these cases.

 For many victims, the first question is where will the money come from to pay for all of these medical bills.
-This kind of unexpected emergency causes financial hardship both in terms of medical bills and in terms of lost wages.
+This kind of emergency causes financial hardship both in terms of medical bills and in terms of lost wages.
 Some medical bills and lost wages will often be paid through your own insurance policy in Maryland.
 But, these policies are usually quite small and cannot cover all of your medical bills.
 Ultimately, the medical bills will be paid out of the settlement or verdict that you receive.

 The problem for victims is that your bills are owed long before your case is ripe for a settlement.
 What do you do?
-Our lawyers use our contacts and our ability to persuade health care providers to wait to get compensated out of any settlement.
+Our lawyers use our contacts and our ability to persuade healthcare providers to wait to get compensated out of any settlement.
 This tactic can be challenging and tedious to implement.
 But it works far more often than not.

 Pressure.
 As we said, often in these cases, the question is how much to pay.
-The trucking company and their insurance company want to pay you as little as possible.
+The trucking company and its' insurance company want to pay you as little as possible.
 These companies need to know that your lawyers are coming after them and are going to fight and fight until you get full compensation for your injuries.
 Many truck accident lawyers talk about getting you what is fair.
 We want to do better than fair.
 We want to get you as much money as we possibly can for what you have endured from this crash.

 The average settlement for the same injuries is higher in a truck accident case than in a car accident case.
 Why?
 Three reasons.
 First, trucking company insurers do not typically have in-house counsel to defend claims.
 They pay more to avoid having to engage in prolonged litigation and in a trial.
-Trucking companies and their insurance companies are also just used to bigger numbers and therefore, they do not flinch as much as auto insurers at big settlements.
+Trucking companies and their insurance companies are also just used to bigger numbers and therefore, they do not flinch as much as auto insurers at significant settlements.
 Finally, trucking companies are often embarrassed by the accident and their conduct and know that it reflects on them as a business.
 This is particularly true if the aftermath of the crash reveals that the driver is not properly trained or did not comply with state and federal trucking safety regulations.

 There are four considerations attorneys must consider in Maryland truck accident cases that are specific to the handling of trucking cases: (1) Maryland and federal regulations that apply to trucking companies, (2) the types of claims that can be brought against the trucking companies, (3) the nature of the investigation required by the truck accident lawyer, (4) the tactical jurisdiction issues regarding the most appropriate venue for the injury victim, and (5) the manner in which many truck accidents occur as specific to semi trucks and other large commercial vehicles (e.g., the problems associated with turning).
-The importance of hiring an attorney who is well versed in these issues is unbelievably important.
+The importance of hiring an attorney who is well versed in these issues is unbelievably essential.

 In most truck accident cases in Maryland, yes.
 It depends on the relationship between truck driver and the trucking company.
 If such a relationship is demonstrated, the company can be held legally liable for the truck driver's negligence under a legal theory known as respondeat superior, which means that the agent is responsible for the principal.
 The trucking company may also be liable under the theories of negligent entrustment or negligent supervision if they failed to screen adequately drivers they knew or had reason to know would untrained or unsafe truck drivers.
 You would be stunned how many commercial semi truck operators, particularly big rig trucks, are inadequately trained or have driving records that demonstrate they should not be behind the wheel of any vehicle, much less a commercial truck.
 There can also be a claim for negligent maintenance.

 Usually, a truck jackknifes because of the truck driver's negligence, often because the driver locked up the trucks breaks.
-Because a truck driver could theoretically jackknife without driver error, defendant's counsel will seek to avoid liability by arguing that the truck jackknifed because of due to unforeseeable slipperiness of the road or because it had to take an emergency turn to avoid another vehicle.
+Because a truck driver could theoretically jackknife without driver error, defendant's counsel will seek to avoid liability by arguing that the truck jackknifed because of due to the unforeseeable slipperiness of the road or because it had to take an emergency turn to avoid another vehicle.
 We have found that this argument can usually be defeated after a full investigation of the physical evidence.

 Although the rules determining fault for the accident are the same, there are special laws that apply to trucking companies.
 Other differences in the way in which Maryland attorneys handle these cases differently include the nuances of how the truck accidents typically occur, the types of claims that can be brought against the trucking companies, the nature of the investigation required by the truck accident lawyer, and the tactical jurisdiction issues regarding the most appropriate venue for the injury victim.
 But, to be sure, the biggest mistake you can make is thinking that it is just a glorified car accident case.
 Nothing could be further from the truth.